carpentries/docs.carpentries.org/source/community/community_session_host.rst

       their experience as a participant, they can complete the attendee feedback form. [*share
       link:*\ https://goo.gl/forms/aNZhcVnq4iPAz4GE3]
-   -  Example announcement: If they are Interested in publishing a blog post about their experiences as a member of the community, they should fill out the form [*share link:*\ https://forms.gle/eUQoSPRXrsyBibRf8] or email their blog post idea or draft to community@carpentries.org.
+   -  Example announcement: If they are interested in publishing a blog post about their experiences as a member of the community, they should fill out the form [*share link:*\ https://forms.gle/eUQoSPRXrsyBibRf8] or email their blog post an idea or draft to community@carpentries.org.

 FAQ
 ---

-**What if I am hosting a discussion and there are no pre/post workshop debriefs?**
+**What if I am hosting a discussion and there are no pre and post-workshop debriefs?**

 You could start by introducing the session and what it should be about.